 - Protect your computer.
 Because legitimate Internet businesses respect customers’ privacy, they never ask for personal information via e-mail.
 Albrecht stresses, “If consumers get an e-mail or pop-up message that asks for personal or financial information, they should not reply or click on the link in the message.”
 If you must send personal data via the Internet, send only via your vendor’s or service provider’s encrypted website.

 If you are a victim of identity theft, immediately report the crime to your bank and creditors.
 You will not be held liable for fraudulent charges, and quick reporting gives your bank’s and creditors’ investigators a timely start in tracking down the thieves.
 Just as importantly, report the crime to police who have assigned extra high priority to investigation of financial crimes.
-If you have first-hand knowledge of identity theft crimes in progress, report the information to Crime Stoppers of Northern Minnesota and Northwest Ontario.
+If you have first-hand knowledge of identity theft crimes in progress, report the information to Crime Stoppers of Northwestern Ontario.
 Crime Stoppers assures both your anonymity and prompt reporting to law enforcement.